Team-Rhine/Rhine/README.md

 # Rhine
- Rhine is an actual rhythm game inspired by Dancing Line, has similar but different mechanics than Dancing Ballz.
+ Rhine is a rhythm game inspired by Dancing Line, has similar but different mechanics than Dancing Ballz.

 ## Control
  Use your 4 arrow keys ⬆️⬅️⬇️➡️ on your keyboard to control the line.